Home

 Troubleshooting StarGPS-NX

-This occurs if you have updated the Autostar using an unregistered (free trial) version of StarPatch.
-To correct the problem you must uncheck the "GPS Setup" patch and then do an "Update Autostar".
-Otherwise, a registered copy StarPatch is required to use "GPS Setup" with the GPS-NX01 receiver.
+GPS results are displayed but not saved.
+This occurs if you have updated the handset using the free trial version of StarPatch.
+To correct the problem you must uncheck the "GPS Setup" patch and then do an "Update Handset".
+Otherwise, a registered copy of StarPatch is required to use "GPS Setup" with a GPS receiver.

 Using StarGPS